omar16100/serverless-data-warehousing-with-cloud-functions-and-bigquery-on-gcp/README.md

 gcloud composer environments create example-environment --location=asia-south1
 ```

 It takes some time to create.
+Make sure you have the right quota limit of CPUs.

 4. Create a Cloud BigQuery table for the processed output.
 The following schema is used for this example: